makstheimba/currencyRate/README.md

-# React redux webpack2 boilerplate

-## Includes
-  - React
-  - Redux
-  - Webpack2
-  - SCSS
-  - Mocha
-  - Chai
-  - Airbnb eslint
+# Exchange rates graph

+Build with React, Redux, redux-saga, webpack.

 Run `npm install` to install all dependencies.
+`npm start` to build a bundle.
-`npm start` to start webpack dev server on localhost:8000.
+`npm run dev` to develop on localhost:8000.